Link Prediction with Contextualized Self-Supervision: CSSL for Link Prediction

 \section{CSSL for Link Prediction}

-Existing learning based link prediction approaches~\cite{menon2011link,zhao2002leveraging,kipf2016variational,zhang2018link,hao2020inductive} mainly focus on minimizing link classification loss on the training edges, with the existing edges labeled with 1 and non-existing edges labeled with 0.
-The edge embeddings are constructed from node features, which could be node one-hot representations, node raw content features, or the learned node representations with network embedding algorithms.
-However, the existing methods rely on heavily on edge labels.
+Existing learning based link prediction approaches~\cite{menon2011link,zhao2002leveraging,kipf2016variational,zhang2018link,hao2020inductive} mainly focus on minimizing the link classification loss on training \jy{links} \dk{using edge embeddings as features}, with the existing edges labeled with 1 and \dk{unseen} edges labeled with 0.
+The edge embeddings are constructed from node \dk{attributes}.
+However, the existing methods rely heavily on \dk{a large quantity of} edge labels.
 On sparse networks, they tend to perform poorly without sufficient edge label supervision.
-With only a single type of supervision, they are also vulnerable to node attribute noises.
+With only a single type of supervision, they are also vulnerable to node attribute noise.

-In this section, we present the proposed contextualized self-supervised learning framework for link prediction.
-In the proposed CSSL based link prediction framework, node embeddings constructed from node attributes are aggregated into edge embeddings for link prediction.
+In this section, we present the proposed contextualized self-supervised learning (CSSL) framework for link prediction.
+In the proposed CSSL framework, node embeddings constructed from node attributes are aggregated into edge embeddings for link prediction.
 Meanwhile, node embeddings are used to predict the corresponding structural context.
-Through the joint learning, the useful information in sparse links and noisy node attributes can be extracted and fully utilized to improve link prediction performance.
+Through joint learning, the useful information in sparse links and noisy node attributes can be extracted and fully utilized to improve the link prediction performance.

 The architecture of the proposed CSSL framework is shown in Fig.~\ref{CSSL_illustration}.
 Given a node pair $\langle v_i, v_j\rangle$, we first transform their node attributes into a low-dimensional latent space to obtain their node embeddings.
 Using their node embeddings, we simultaneously perform two learning tasks.
-The first is a link prediction task supervised by the training links, which predicts the link existence probability between nodes $v_i$ and $v_j$ from the edge embedding aggregated from node embeddings.
-The second is to predict the occurrence probability of structural context.
+The first is a link prediction task supervised by the training links, which predicts the link existence probability between nodes $v_i$ and $v_j$ from the edge embedding aggregated from \jy{their} node embeddings.
+The second is to predict the occurrence probability of \dk{their} structural contexts.
 The structural context prediction is used in a self-supervised manner to boost the link prediction performance.